XingyuQu/rethink-re-basin/README.md

 # Rethink Model Re-Basin and the Linear Mode Connectivity

-This repository contains PyTorch code for results presented in the paper: *Rethink Model Re-Basin and the Linear Mode Connectivity*.
+This repository contains PyTorch implementation for results presented in the paper: *Rethink Model Re-Basin and the Linear Mode Connectivity*.

 ## Structure of the repo